 (1) You have the following rights relating to us with regard to personal data concerning you:

-Data Protection and Freedom of Information Commissioner for the Federal State of Baden Württemberg
+Baden-Württemberg State Data Protection and Freedom of Information Officer

 Phone: +49 711 615 541 0

 VII.
 Right to revocation and right to objection

 1. Objection to the processing of your data